MRCIEU/methylhead/readme.md

 * Note: It is now possible to have a single directory with all fastq files.
   If new files are generated, just copy them to the directory and rerun the pipeline with the '-resume' option

+* 'workflow' code could be simplified

+* for some reason the fastqc outputs got to 'results' and the remaining go to 'results/results', possibly the ${params.outdir} in the process outputs paths s unnecessary